 Joelena Leader is a Postdoctoral Fellow with the School of Environment, Enterprise, and Development (SEED) working on projects in the areas of northern innovation and development examining the impacts of disruptive technologies in the mining and agri-food sectors in Canada.
 Joelena holds a M.A. in Sociology and Ph.D. in Interdisciplinary Studies from the University of Saskatchewan with an emphasis on technology and society.
 Her research is in the field of Science and Technology Studies (STS) with a focus on understanding users' experience, and technology design and use in a variety of contexts.
 Her work blends user-centered design and community-based research approaches that crosses the disciplinary areas of sociology, health, policy, and human-computer interaction.

-Matt Burdett is a first year Master’s student in the Sustainability Management program at the University of Waterloo.
+Matt Thomas Burdett is a first year master’s student in the Sustainability Management program at the University of Waterloo.
 His main points of interest in research involve the best practices of marketing and communicating value in sustainable development and, more specifically, the mining industry.